Knicks vs. Pacers: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- The Knicks are 6-4 against the spread and 7-3 overall over their past 10 contests.
+- The Knicks are 6-4 against the spread and 6-4 overall in their past 10 games.

-- The Knicks have hit the over in six of their last 10 contests.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.